tohinz/semantic-object-accuracy-for-generative-text-to-image-synthesis/README.md

 ## Acknowledgement
-- Code for the experiments on MS-COCO is adapted from [AttnGAN](https://github.com/taoxugit/AttnGAN) and [AttnGAN+OP](https://github.com/tohinz/multiple-objects-gan).
+- Code and preprocessed metadata for the experiments on MS-COCO are adapted from [AttnGAN](https://github.com/taoxugit/AttnGAN) and [AttnGAN+OP](https://github.com/tohinz/multiple-objects-gan).
+- Code to generate bounding boxes for evaluation at test time is from the [Obj-GAN](https://github.com/jamesli1618/Obj-GAN) implementation.
 - Code for using YOLOv3 is adapted from [here](https://pjreddie.com/darknet/), [here](https://github.com/eriklindernoren/PyTorch-YOLOv3), and [here](https://github.com/ayooshkathuria/pytorch-yolo-v3).

 ## Citing